Nu1lstep/CTF-Write-Ups/README.md

 # CTF Write-Ups

-Boot-to-root walkthroughs of intentionally vulnerable VMs I ran in an isolated home lab (VirtualBox, Kali Linux).
+Boot-to-root walkthroughs of intentionally vulnerable VMs I ran in an isolated college labs (VirtualBox, Hyper-V, Kali Linux).
 Each one covers recon, enumeration, initial access, privilege escalation, and the mitigation that would have stopped it.